triparna3-ship-it/disease-Predictive-Analysis/README.md

 ## 🧠 Feature Importance

-Random Forest feature importance is used to identify which features contribute most to the model's predictions.
-This helps provide better understanding of the relationships between healthcare variables and model predictions.
+Random Forest feature importance is used to identify which features contribute most to the model's predictions.This helps provide better understanding of the relationships between healthcare variables and model predictions.

 ---